Fios-Quest/advanced-rust-in-easy-steps/src/patterns/builder.md

 I don't think there's one "right" builder to use.

-Having compile time validation that you've used the builder correctly is nice, but it adds a lot of complexity through the type system, and you can argubly be sure you've used the builder correctly through tests.
-But using the non-typed builder adds more complexity to your tests and error handling code.
+Having compile time validation that you've used the builder correctly is nice, but it adds a lot of complexity through the type system, and you can arguably be sure you've used the builder correctly through tests.
+But using the lite builder adds more complexity to your tests and error handling code.

-Its also worth noting that the typed builder won't work if you can't guarantee each method is called at runtime.
-Methods that set a required parameter change the type of the builder, meaning you put a call in a branch (such as an if) you can't reconsile the types later.
+Its also worth noting that the typestate builder won't work if you can't guarantee each method is called at runtime.
+Methods that set a required parameter change the type of the builder, meaning you put a call in a branch (such as an if) you can't reconcile the types later.